AndreiKurilov/reactApp/README.md

-Сreating a social network using React and Redux
+Сreating a social network using React and Redux: https://andreikurilov.github.io/reactApp/